Request A Quote (416) 206-9603

-For most pruning jobs, you will only need a set of hand pruners and loppers.
-To cut larger limbs on small or large trees, you need a pruning saw.
-Good quality hand pruning shears will cut branches up to about one inch diameter.
+For most small pruning jobs, you will only need a set of hand pruners and loppers.
+To cut larger limbs on small or large trees, professionals use a pruning saw.
+Good quality hand pruning shears will cut branches up to about one inch in diameter.
 That will be all you need for many shrubs, but some large shrubs have thicker branches.
 Loppers have long handles for better leverage and will cut one and a half inch diameter limbs.

 Basic Pruning Guidelines